All Episodes

 We chose you to make difficult decisions for our children.

-We chose you to make decisions that would be in our children's best interest, and forcing five, six, seven, eight, and nine-year-old little children to cover their noses and their mouths where they breathe for seven hours a day, every day for the last nine months for a virus that you know doesn't affect them.
+We chose you to make decisions that would be in our children's best interest and forcing five, six, seven, eight, and nine-year-old little children to cover their noses and their mouths where they breathe for seven hours a day, every day for the last nine months for a virus that you know doesn't affect them.

-That is not in their best interest, and this has to stop.
+That is not in their best interest.

 Defend our children.